hollowowl/bacterio/README.md

 ## Model description

-### Basics
 Field consists of hexagonal cells, each protozoan at any time occupies only one cell.
 At any given moment each bacteria has only one state parameter - its position.
 Each predator also described by its energy (along with position).
 At the beginning each predator has `PR_INIT_ENERGY`.
 Each turn all protozoa make their turns sequentially: each predator first, then each bacteria.

 #### Predator's turn
 1. If all of the following division requirements are met, predator divides with probability `P_PR_DIVIDE` - in cell it occupies there will be two predators with energy `(E-PR_DIVIDE_COST)//2` each, where `E` is current predator's energy.
 Newborns will not participate in current turn.
 Predator division requirements:
   + `E >= PR_DIVIDE_ENERGY`
   + there is less than `PR_OVERCROWD` predators within `PR_OVERCROWD_RADIUS` cells around given predator